Procrastik/RT-Weapon-Scraper/README.md

 ____________________________________________________________________________________________________________________________________________________________________

-_**AMS Sheet**_ - The separate AMS sheet contains basic info about most AMS systems, due to the culling of most of the many modes that previous versions contained I now only check for the base mode stats and there are not any secondary AMS modes that would get much regular use.
+_**AMS Sheet**_ - The separate AMS sheet contains basic info about most AMS systems.
+Due to the culling of most of the many modes that previous versions contained I now only check for the base mode stats and there are not any secondary AMS modes that would get much regular use.
 Currently this tool excludes special and unique equipment due to their oft complexity and general non-standard setups so many or all of the chassis fixed AMS systems will not be included.

 _**AMS Hardpoint Type**_ - Returns the type of hardpoint this AMS system uses.